 Our public speaker programs are live-streamed and recorded by Community Seven TV and are available through Vimeo at Community Seven TV. https://vimeo.com/channels/1066985

-We look forward, like all of us, to live audiences down the road.
-Our first three spring programs, March, April, amd May, will be filmed only.
-We are expecting to have a limited size live audience beginning in June.
+We look forward to live audiences.
+Our first two spring programs in March and April will be filmed only.
+We are expecting to have a limited size live audience starting in May.

 March 18, Noon: Why is this Stuff So Interesting?
 (Film Only).
-Kristin Martin, Program Coordinator, Museum of World Treasures, Wichita, KS.
+Kristin Martin, Program Coordinator, Museum of World Treasures, Wichita, Kansas.

 April 15, Noon: Susie Walking Bear Yellowtail and the History of Health and Healing on the (Apsaalooke) Crow Reservation (Film Only).
-Brianna Theobald, Assistant Professor of History, University of Rochester.
+Brianna Theobald, Assistant Professor of History, University of Rochester, New York.

-(Summer, 2021) A Montanan Through and Through: The Photographic Legacy of Barbara Van Cleve.
-Barbara Van Cleve, Big Timber rancher and photographer.
+July 15, Noon: (Live) A Montanan Through and Through: The Photographic Legacy of Barbara Van Cleve.
+Barbara Van Cleve, Big Timber photographer and rancher.